-\$150 Million/Level Funding for the Department of Defense (DOD) Breast Cancer Research Program (BCRP) for FY2025: As a result of NBCC's grassroots advocacy, the DOD BCRP was created in 1992 to end breast cancer for Service Members, Veterans, and the general public by funding innovative, high-impact research through a partnership of scientists and consumers.
-The DOD BCRP is widely viewed as an innovative, unique, and efficient medical research model which has proven to be accountable to the public and has produced extraordinary results.
+\$150 Million/Level Funding for the Department of Defense (DOD) Breast Cancer Research Program (BCRP) for FY2026: As a result of NBCC's grassroots advocacy, the DOD BCRP was created in 1992 to end breast cancer for service members, veterans, and the general public by funding innovative, high-impact research through a partnership of scientists and consumers.
+The DOD BCRP is widely viewed as an innovative, unique, and efficient medical research model that has proven to be accountable to the public and has produced extraordinary results.
 NBCC seeks continued level funding.

-Metastatic Breast Cancer Access to Care Act (H.R.
-549/S.663) This legislation would waive the 24-month waiting period for Medicare and the five-month waiting period for Social Security Disability Insurance benefits for eligible individuals with Metastatic Breast Cancer.
+Metastatic Breast Cancer Access to Care Act: This legislation would waive the 24-month waiting period for Medicare and the 5-month waiting period for Social Security Disability Insurance benefits for eligible individuals with Metastatic Breast Cancer.